What is a CTF?

 Hardware

 You will need a personal computer to participate.
 During the CTF, you may want to install additional software, so having Administrator/sudo access to your machine is preffered.
 School computers could work, but you may be very limited to what you can install and download.
 Work-provided computers could also work, but your employer might not want you to download any hacking tools or malicious-looking files onto the system.
-We won't give you any live malware, but some things you do may seem suspiscious.
+We won’t give you any live malware, but some things you do may seem suspicious.

 You will probably have to download a lot of different files that you’ll be working on, so setting aside a separate folder for this and clearing up some disk space beforehand will help.